 Dependants

-You can only bring dependants with you under the Graduate Route visa if they were your dependants whilst you were on the Student or Tier 4 (General) student permission, with the exception of babies born in the UK since.
-Dependents would need to apply in the UK but may be allowed to apply outside the UK if there is a special reason.
+You can only bring dependants with you under the Graduate route visa if they were your dependants while you had Student or Tier 4 (General) permission, with the exception of babies born in the UK during your last period of Student permission.
+Dependents must apply in the UK.

 Study restrictions